zeroc-ice/icee/BuildInstructions.md

 ### Yocto Notes

-To run all the string converter test it is necessary that your image contain the `glibc-utils` and `glibc-gconvs` packages.
+To run the string converter test it is necessary that your image contain the `glibc-utils` and `glibc-gconvs` packages.

 To run the glacier2 tests you need to manually install `pip` and